swing-research/icecream/README.md

 ### 🧊 Note
 The codebase is under active development.

+⚠️ **Important**: PyTorch 2.9 currently has a bug affecting half-precision (FP16) training.
+Please use PyTorch 2.8 or earlier for now.
+See [this issue](https://github.com/pytorch/pytorch/issues/166122).

 #### Updates
 Date: 23.10.2025
  - Added save_tomo_n_iterations, to compute and save the current reconstruction during training